 I looked at these employees and cried for them.
 I cried for the way they were being treated though cried much how they were letting out this information.
-In the loudest tones, clapping, laughing, parting each other’s back and many other uncoth things as if this would add more years to their life.
-Lets just learn where to hold certain conversations and how to communicate them.
+In the loudest tones, clapping, laughing, parting each other’s backs and many other uncoth things as if this would add more years to their life.
+Lets just learn where to hold certain conversations and how to communicate.